 Posts/Blog Posts and post types- Required

-No less than 100 words required on each post along with the required post types listed below.
+No less than 500 words required for the two blog posts (see above) along with the required post types listed below.
 This must be original work, not plagiarized.

 Posts or blog posts are the heart of a WordPress site.
 Posts are stamped with a date, pages are static, such as the about, home or contact page.